Wernfried/daterangepicker/README.md

 #### Upgrade from daterangepicker 4.x -> 5.x tree/5.x-no-jQuery

 In version 5.x jQuery dependency has been removed.
-Version 4.x is available at branch [daterangepicker 4.x jQuery](tree/4.x-jQuery).
+Version 4.x is available at branch [daterangepicker 4.x jQuery](tree/4.x-jQuery) but new features will not added anymore to this branch.<br>
-New features are not added to this branch.
 Unlesss you work with Events, you should not face any difference between version 4.x and 5.x.
 Initialisation with jQuery is also supported in version 5.x

 ```html